leonelfoknob/Underwater-Circle-Detection-Using-YOLOv8-and-Custom-Dataset/README.md

 Real-World Applications:

 This model can be adapted for real-time use with underwater robots to detect circles or similar objects.
 The combination of the robot and the YOLOv8 model makes it versatile for tasks such as underwater inspections or object recognition.

-Project Video:
-- [Include link to project video if available on YouTube or other platforms]